General Program Questions

 What are the application deadlines?

-• Fall admissions: December 15th of the previous year
+• Fall admissions: December 1st for the next academic year

 • These deadlines are for both domestic and international students.

 • These deadlines are for *all* application materials.
-Because of the highly competitive nature of our program we cannot accept late materials.
+Because of the highly competitive nature of our program and short timelines, we cannot accept late materials.
 Please plan accordingly and begin your application well before the deadline.

 Do you accept transfer students?

 • No, we do not.
-We only accept transfers from other UT Austin programs in very rare circumstances.
-Generally speaking you will need to complete your current program and apply to ours like everyone else.
+We only accept transfers from other UT Austin programs in some circumstances, which is considered a "change of major" by the Graduate School.
+Generally speaking you will need to complete your current program and apply to ours like everyone else, or apply as a new student.

 Do you require a word or page limit for the Statement of Purpose?